aflink9815/aflink9815-github.io/README.md

 ##### Block Quotes
 As I said:

-> This course was brief, but informative
+> This course was brief, but informative.
-> Step-by-step instruction was an improvement
+> Step-by-step instruction was an improvement.

 ###### Inline Code
 I could have used an
-`<addr>` element here instead.
+`<addr>` element here instead, but I didn't.